cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 Privileged users SHALL be provisioned cloud-only accounts separate from an on-premises directory or other federated identity providers.

 <!--Policy: MS.ENTRAID.7.3v1; Criticality: SHALL -->
-- _Rationale:_ By provisioning cloud-only Azure AD user accounts to privileged users, the risks associated with a compromise of on-premises federation infrastructure are reduced.
+- _Rationale:_ By provisioning cloud-only Microsoft Entra ID user accounts to privileged users, the risks associated with a compromise of on-premises federation infrastructure are reduced.
 It is more challenging for the adversary to pivot from the compromised environment to the cloud with privileged access.
 - _Last modified:_ June 2023

 #### MS.ENTRAID.7.4v1
 Permanent active role assignments SHALL NOT be allowed for highly privileged roles.

 <!--Policy: MS.ENTRAID.7.4v1; Criticality: SHALL -->
 - _Rationale:_ Instead of giving users permanent assignments to privileged roles, provisioning access just in time lessens exposure if those accounts become compromised.
-In Azure AD PIM or an alternative PAM system, just in time access can be provisioned by assigning users to roles as eligible instead of perpetually active.
+In Microsoft Entra PIM or an alternative PAM system, just in time access can be provisioned by assigning users to roles as eligible instead of perpetually active.
 - _Last modified:_ June 2023
 - _Note:_ Exceptions to this policy are:
   - Emergency access accounts that need perpetual access to the tenant in the rare event of system degradation or other scenarios.